ksavransky/AlgoTracker/README.md

 ## Custom Algorithm Performance Grapher Features

-- [ ] Graphs up to two custom Javascript algorithm run times entered by user in custom console for up to five inputs.
+- [ ] Graphs up to two custom Javascript algorithm run times entered by user in custom console across five inputs.
-- [ ] Each algorithm accepts up to three arguments, including sorted and unsorted arrays of any lengths, which the application helps to generate for the user based on specified length and array type.
+- [ ] Each algorithm accepts up to three arguments, including, if chosen, sorted and unsorted arrays of any lengths, which the application helps to generate for the user based on specified length and array type.
-- [ ] User may select axes scale for graph (linear or square root).
 - [ ] User may select x-axis argument (assuming algorithm has multiple arguments that may be graphed as x-axis inputs).
-- [ ] Graph axes automatically adjust to accommodate the largest array input size.
 - [ ] Includes examples of popular algorithms for demonstration purposes (e.g. Binary Search).
 - [ ] Algorithm run results are displayed in custom output console to the right of the graph.
+- [ ] User may select axes scale for graph (linear or square root).
+- [ ] Graph axes automatically adjust to accommodate the largest array input size.

 ## Views